 The Contractor shall obtain a CDPS-SCP from CDPHE for construction of the Project prior to NTP2.
-The CDPS-SCP shall be in the Contractor's name.
+The CDPS-SCP shall be in the Contractor's and CDOT's name.
 The Contractor shall adhere to all requirements of the CDPS-SCP and the Construction Section of CDOT's MS4 Permit.
-Most, but not all, non-compliance issues and necessary BMP maintenance will be noted during monthly inspections by CDOT, Regional Erosion Control Advisory Team (RECAT) inspections, in CDOT Form 1176 by the Erosion Control Supervisor (ECS).
+Most, but not all, non-compliance issues and necessary BMPcontrol measure maintenance will be noted during monthly inspections by CDOT, Regional Erosion Control Advisory Team (RECAT) inspections, in CDOT Form 1176 by the Transportation Erosion Control Supervisor (TECS).
 The Contractor shall prevent the discharge of any sediment or pollutants into any storm drains or receiving waters during the life of the CDPS-SCP.